GSA/digitalgov.gov/content/posts/2016-10-12-join-us-for-a-gender-equality-edit-a-thon-on-october-22-2016.md

 **Register**

-[Register and learn more about the event](https://www.eventbrite.com/e/gender-equality-wikipedia-edit-a-thon-at-the-national-archives-tickets-28252688552) or email <a href="mailto:innovationhub@nara.gov">innovationhub@nara.gov</a> if you have questions.
+[Register and learn more about the event](https://www.eventbrite.com/e/gender-equality-wikipedia-edit-a-thon-at-the-national-archives-tickets-28252688552) or email <innovationhub@nara.gov> if you have questions.

 **Who**